ashleychontos/pySYD/docs/quickstart.rst

 A quick timeout
 ###############

-The examples on this page assume that the user already has some basic-level knowledge or experience with `Python`.
-If not, we recommend visiting the Python website and going through some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting ours.
+The examples on this page assume that the user already has some basic-level experience with Python and therefore if not, we highly recommend that you first visit the Python website and going through some of `their tutorials <https://docs.python.org/3/tutorial/>`_ before attempting ours.

 We will work through two examples -- each demonstrating a different application of the software.
 The first example will run `pySYD` as a script from command line since this is what